CodeChain-io/codechain-explorer/README.md

 1. Worker
 - Data synchronizing tool between CodeChain and ElasticSearch
 2. Server
-- Restful api server for getting data from db
+- Restful API server for getting data from DB
 3. Client
 - Client developed by react framework
 ### Worker
-Run CodeChain-worker for indexing data to elasticsearch
+Run CodeChain-worker for indexing data to ElasticSearch
-* You can change ElasticSearch and CodeChain host url in "/worker/config/default.json"
+* You can change ElasticSearch and CodeChain host URL in "/worker/config/default.json"
 ```
 # yarn run start-worker
 ```
 ### Server
 Run CodeChain-explorer server
-* You can change ElasticSearch and CodeChain host url in "/server/config/default.json"
+* You can change ElasticSearch and CodeChain host URL in "/server/config/default.json"
 ```
 # yarn run start-server
 ```